luc-ta/luc-ta.github.io/_pages/commutative-quandles.md

 ## Abstract

-In this blogpost, we solve Questions 7.1 and Question 7.3 of Bardakov and Elhamdadi \[BE26\].
+In this blogpost, we solve two open problems posed by Bardakov and Elhamdadi \[BE26\] in the theory of quandle rings.
 In particular, non-medial commutative quandles obstruct a conjectural structure theorem of \[_op. cit._\].
 However, assuming mediality makes the conjecture hold; we deduce this from an equivalence of categories between commutative (resp.
 Latin) medial quandles and affine modules over the ring of dyadic rationals (resp. integral Laurent polynomials in \\(s\\) and \\(1-s\\)).

 ## 1. Introduction